DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section8_EC2StorageAndDatamangement_EBS_EFS/notes.md

-- Chapter status
+- Chapter status: Studied carefully, still need to do the quiz
 - Lecture 80 was a bit confusing

 ### 75. Section intro
 - Amazon EFS